 When it comes to managing poor staff performance, you need to act quickly.
-Whether you are looking for advice on how to manage an underperforming employee or you’re looking for a plan for managing an underperforming team, our poor performance checklist is designed to increase productivity levels at your organisation.
+Whether you are looking for advice on managing underperformance of an employee, or you’re looking for a plan for managing an underperforming team, our poor performance checklist is designed to increase productivity levels at your organisation.

 Employees aren’t robots.
 When you lead a team, you manage human beings, which means work life isn’t always predictable.
 Sometimes, you’ll be impressed with your team’s overall performance and productivity levels, but other times, poor performance will rear its ugly head.
 When this happens, you’ll need a plan of action to turn things around.

-Our step-by-step performance checklist covers everything from how to discuss poor performance with an employee to formal procedures that can be taken if performance doesn’t improve.
+Our step-by-step performance checklist covers everything you need with managing underperformance, from how to discuss poor performance with an employee, to formal procedures that can be taken if performance doesn’t improve.

 Managing Poor Performance Checklist Item #1: Define the Core Performance Issues